mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 set is not supported.
 To workaround this, use LIMIT offset, row_count to navigate through the result set.

+## Logs Viewer
+To access logs viewer, clicking the gear icon in the sidebar navigation and choose _MaxScale Logs_ tab.

 ## Resource creation

 A resource can be created by clicking the _+ Create New_ button at